Catherine of Valois: Early life

-Royal marriage
+Queen of England

 Marriage of King Henry V of England and Catherine of Valois.
 Illumination, Jean Chartier, Chronicle of Charles VII, av.
 1494, British Library, Royal E.V., f.
 9v.

-Henry V went to war with France, and even after the victory at Agincourt, plans for the marriage continued.
+In 1415 Henry V invaded France, and even after the victory at Agincourt, plans for the marriage continued.
 Catherine was said to be very attractive, and when Henry finally met her at Meulan, he became enamoured.
 On 21 May 1420, a peace agreement was made between England and France, the Treaty of Troyes, and Charles acknowledged Henry of England as his heir.
 Catherine and Henry were married at the Parish Church of St John or at Troyes Cathedral on 2 June 1420.
 Catherine went to England with her new husband and was crowned queen in Westminster Abbey on 23 February 1421.
 On 10 June 1421, Henry returned to France to continue his military campaigns.

 By this time, Catherine was several months pregnant and gave birth to a son, whom she named Henry, on 6 December 1421 at Windsor.
 Her husband never saw their child.
-During the siege of Meaux, he became sick and died on 31 August 1422, just before his 36th birthday.
+During the siege of Meaux, he became sick and died on 31 August 1422, aged 35.
 Catherine was not quite 21 and was left a queen dowager.
 Charles VI died a couple of months after Henry V, making the young Henry VI king of England and English-occupied northern France.
 Catherine doted on her son during his early childhood.